 As undeniably competent as the old Hyundai Tucson was, with the best will in the world, you wouldn't call it interesting.

-Hyundai obviously decided it wanted to make a scene with the latest version, which has arguably the most distinctive design in the class.
+Hyundai obviously decided to make a scene with the latest version, which has arguably the most distinctive design in the class.

-Love it or hate it, in the ever growing sea of mid-size SUVs on the road, the Hyundai Tucson definitely stands out.
+Love it or hate it, in the ever growing sprawl of mid-size SUVs, the Hyundai Tucson definitely stands out.
 What's more, there's plenty of substance as the Tucson is more spacious than most of its rivals, with loads of head- and legroom for passengers, and a big 620-litre boot, or 577-litres with the hybrid models.
 There are plenty of neat storage solutions, too.

 Combine that with a high quality interior, a sharp and fast infotainment system, a comprehensive choice of petrol, hybrid and plug-in hybrid engine options, and it's clear to see that Hyundai didn't skimp on development costs.
 It's even good to drive: not fun exactly, but stable, refined and smooth.